 Simple is better.
 If you’ve read this and now know that you are paying for too many email accounts, we can help you archive and/or migrate the email history to consolidate into fewer accounts.
-We can do this for both Office 365 email accounts and G-Suite accounts.
+We can do this for both Microsoft 365 email accounts and Google Workspace accounts.

-If you’re not yet on either Office 365 or G-Suite, we can move you there!
+If you’re not yet on either Microsoft 365 or Google Workspace, we can move you there!

 Are shared mailboxes the same as a distribution list?